gsmith77/food-lover/spec.md

 [x] There are 2 container components
-[ ] There are 5 stateless components 1, 2, 3, 4
+[x] There are 5 stateless components
 [ ] There are 3 routes
 [ ] react-router is being used with proper RESTful routing [x] Redux and redux-thunk middleware are being used to modify state change and make use of async     actions to send data and receive data from the server